-The borders become additionally obscured due to the juxtaposition of a number of possible worlds: the 'real', the fictitious, the fictionalized fictitious and metafiction itself.
-The central and most relevant issue, intimately and necessarily linked to this set of questions, remains that of truth.
+The borders become even more fluid and obscured due to the juxtaposition of a number of possible worlds: the real, the fictitious, the fictionalised fictitious and metafiction itself, all of which seeming to fall on Baudrillard's well-known four phases of the image.
+Ultimately, the central and most relevant issue, intimately and necessarily linked to this set of questions, remains that of truth.